PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 focused and branch-changed broad gates sequentially, then commit and push only;
 do not create, reopen, or update a pull request.

+## Dequantized HardSigmoid result retention implementation checkpoint

+The three direct calls now retain their unchanged one-counter dictionaries as `_terminal_dequant_hardsigmoid_bridge_stats`, `_post_sinet_dequant_hardsigmoid_bridge_stats`, and `_late_dequant_hardsigmoid_bridge_stats`.
+All remain unconsumed because a zero counter does not exclude cleanup-only pruning when Transpose operators exist.

+These are assignment-only changes.
+No consumer or guard was added.
+The wrapper, indexed owner, one-key schema, no-Transpose early return, graph-index policy, cleanup behavior, attention-recovery selection, terminal SiNet, post-SiNet cost-volume, and ConvPool/late-dequant boundaries, dependencies, diagnostics, and TensorFlow behavior remain unchanged.
+Four stale AST boundary contracts now require the new assigned targets.

+Implementation validation completed sequentially under `uv`:

+- dequantized HardSigmoid wrapper/schema and indexed-owner fixtures, early return and cleanup semantics, attention-recovery selection, three direct boundaries, adjacent SiNet/ConvPool/late-dequant orchestration, architecture, and pass-efficiency coverage: `405 passed in 21.05s`
+- branch-changed broad suite plus the same three-form HardSigmoid coverage:
+  `1654 passed in 29.28s`

+These are unit, contract, owner-fixture, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the raw terminal `_optimize_transpose_hardswish_se_conv_hardsigmoid_mul_prepost_nhwc_chains()` result and every other production form of that owner.
+Preserve the new terminal dequant-HardSigmoid result, existing late HardSwish-SE evidence, SiNet recovery, pass order, and observation-only evidence rules.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the